Skip to content

 What are the details on the host hotel?

 The host hotel is the Holiday Inn – Washington Capitol, 550 C Street, SW Washington DC, 20024.
-For conference attendees, the rate starts at $319 plus tax.
-You must book by February 23, 2024 to receive the CCL rate.
-Call the hotel to book 1-877-834-3613 and use Group Code: CC5 or visit our booking link: Citizens’ Climate Lobby to make your reservation online.
+For conference attendees, the rate starts at $299 plus tax for a standard king or a double queen room.
+You must book by February 14, 2025 to receive the CCL rate.
+Call the hotel to book 877-834-3613 and use Group Code: AK0 or visit our booking link: Citizens’ Climate Lobby to make your reservation online.
 Once you are on the booking site, be sure to enter the dates of your stay.
-The group rate is available from Sunday, March 17, 2024 to Thursday, March 21, 2024.
+The group rate is available from Sunday, March 2, 2025 to Thursday, March 6, 2025.

 Reservations are made on a first come, first served basis and fill up quickly, we suggest you make your reservation early.
-Holiday Inn cancellation policy: individuals are able to cancel their reservations up to 72 hours prior to arrival to avoid being charged one night room and tax.
+Holiday Inn cancellation policy: Individuals can cancel/modify their reservations up to 72 hours prior to arrival to avoid one night room and tax cancellation charge on credit card provided.

 What are the other nearby hotels?